automl/learna_tools/README.md

 ```
 ./reproduce_gc_experiments.sh
 ```
-Again we note that each sample is until a solution is found and for a maximum runtime of 1 hour.
+Again we note that each sample is evaluated until a solution is found and for a maximum runtime of 1 hour.

 ### Riboswitch Design
 To run libLEARNA to produce theophylline riboswitch constructs use